 Financial exploitation is the fastest growing form of abuse.
 The most common forms of exploitation include: door-to-door solicitation, fraudulent solicitation and identity theft.

 Be on your guard when someone comes to your door selling items or services, soliciting donations or trying to sell you home improvements.
-Scams providing misinformation or false promises may be common and some individuals may wish to exploit older adults or people with disabilities who may not know the full extent of the services and supports available and their legal rights.
+Scams providing misinformation or false promises may be common and some individuals may wish to exploit older adults or people with disabilities who may not know the full extent of the Services & Supports available and their legal rights.

 To safeguard against exploitation: